Tie Dye Dan

 Hi!
 My name is Tie Dye Dan (or Daniel Lambert if you'd prefer not to use aliases) and I am from Yorktown, VA.
 I created Tie Dye Dan as an alternative to my mindless summer job, and then turned it into Dye Happy which then became my pursuit of happiness.

 Dan • The Early Years

-It was from Ghostbusters "Janine, someone with your qualifications would have no trouble finding a top-flight job in either the food service or housekeeping industries."
-All I could think was I need to get out of here and figure out how to make money doing something I actually enjoy.
+"someone with your qualifications would have no trouble finding a top-flight job in either the food service or housekeeping industries."

 Dye Happy and Kendama

-This was insane.
-I've played kendama for years, but never went to a Kendama event.
-Now I'm making the event shirts and competing.
-I bombed on stage, but it didn't matter.
-My new friends, some of the best Kendama players in the world, became my Dye Happy Family
+Insane!
+My first kendama event and I'm making the event shirts and competing and some of the best Kendama players in the world become my Dye Happy Family